kylerjohnston/another-static-flask-blog/README.md

     Your post starts here.

 I also have an about page and a projects page under `app/content/`.
-These are “static” pages, ignored by the blog.
+These are “static” pages, ignored by the blog post aggregator.
+They have their own routes.
+The views file for the main blueprint is in `app/main/views.py`.

 The `app/content/drafts/` folder does nothing.
-It’s just a place to store posts I’m working on; the blog ignores them.
+It’s just a place to store posts I’m working on; the app ignores them.

 The blog organizes posts in reverse order (e.g. newest first), five posts per page.